urilivshits/pageinference/.user/context.md

 - **[Bug ID/Description]** Resolved [issue description] affecting [component/feature]
 -->

+- **[History Domain Filter Initial State]** Fixed bug with "Only show {baseUrl}" toggle in history view where the toggle was ON by default but still showed chats from all domains until manually toggled.
+Updated loadSessions function to properly apply the domain filter based on the initial toggle state in refactored/popup/components/history.js.

 - **[Message Channel Timeout Fix]** Resolved asynchronous message handling errors in refactored extension:
   - Fixed "message channel closed before a response was received" errors across multiple components
   - Implemented Promise.race with timeouts to prevent indefinite waiting for responses